Tarrant County Homestead Exemption

 Veterans who receive 100% disability compensation due to a service-connected disability and hold a 100% disability rating or individual unemployability from the U.S. Department of Veterans Affairs can receive an exemption from taxation of the total appraised value of the qualifying residence homestead.

-Surviving spouse eligibility: If the veteran qualified (or would have qualified) and the surviving spouse has not remarried, the property was the spouse’s homestead at the time of the veteran’s death, and it remains the spouse’s homestead, the spouse may qualify.
-A qualifying surviving spouse may transfer a flat dollar amount to a subsequent residence, as provided by law.
+Surviving spouse eligibility: If the veteran qualified, or would have qualified, and the surviving spouse has not remarried, the property was the spouse’s homestead at the time of the veteran’s death, and it remains the spouse’s homestead, the spouse may qualify.
+A qualifying surviving spouse may transfer a flat dollar amount to a later residence as provided by law.

 Timing note: The application for this specific exemption may be accepted up to five years after the delinquency date for property taxes.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)

-Donated Residence Homestead of a Partially Disabled Veteran (and eligible surviving spouse): partial relief based on disability rating
+Donated Residence Homestead of a Partially Disabled Veteran and Eligible Surviving Spouse

 For Texas resident veterans with at least 10% service-connected disability who own and occupy a home donated by a charitable organization, Texas law provides a partial exemption based on the veteran’s disability rating.
 A surviving spouse may qualify if they are a Texas resident and have not remarried.